Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: ModTT : a type theory for program modules

 \begin{remark} The notation is suggestive of the accounts of modal type theory based on dependent right adjoints~\citep{clouston-mannaa-mogelberg-pitts-spitters:2018}; indeed, the context extension $\prn{-,\StOpn}$ can be seen as a modality on contexts left adjoint to a modality on signatures that projects out their static parts. \end{remark}

 The purpose of the static open is to facilitate a context-sensitive version of judgmental equality in which the dynamic parts of different objects are identified when $\Gamma\vdash\StOpn$.
-Specifically, we add rules to ensure that programs of a type as well as computations of modules are \emph{statically connected} in the sense of having exactly one element under $\StOpn$, as in \cref{sec:synthetic-phase-distinction}.
+Specifically, we add rules to ensure that programs of a given type as well as commands of a given signature are \emph{statically connected} in the sense of having exactly one element under $\StOpn$, as in \cref{sec:synthetic-phase-distinction}.